Crell/MiDy/README.md

 ## Shell commands

-These commands are still a bit rough, but provide useful site management tasks.
+A few basic management commands are included as composer executables.

-### `php clean.php`
+### `vendor/bin/midy-clean`

-Deletes all cache files.
+Deletes all cache files and generated static files.

+### `vendor/bin/midy-reindex`

+Rebuilds the SQLite index of the entire site.
+This is built incrementally by default, but if you can build it in advance, that will be faster.

-### `php pregenerate-static.php`
+### `vendor/bin/midy-build-static`

 Pre-renders all static files (images, JS, CSS, etc.) to the `public` directory, so they can be served directly by the web server without going through PHP.

-### `php staticify.php`
+### `vendor/bin/midy-build-all`

 Pre-generates the entire site, excluding PHP pages.
 If there are no PHP pages, then the result is a `public` directory that you can upload on its own somewhere as a fully static site.
 (Though probably remove the `index.php` file first.)

-## Plans

-While the task list is long, here's the main things still on my radar before 1.0:

-* Gobs of performance improvements.
-It's already pretty fast, but for instance it's rebuilding the container every request still.
-That obviously can be improved.
-* Make routing more flexible, including possibly argument path segments.
-* Split most major components out to their own stand-alone LGPLv3 libraries.
-* This thing is almost a framework, by design.
-Factor the framework out as well, including an extension mechanism.
-* Build a "skeleton" app, and move 99% of the code to composer packages used by that.
-As little code as possible should be "in" a real site.
-* Flesh out the shell commands a lot better.
-Like, use a real command framework.
-* Add support for redirection pages and link pages.
-* Better form handling.
-* Possibly switch to an event-based kernel rather than pure PSR-15 middlewares.
-* A proper install process using `composer create-project`.
-* Flesh out theme support better.
-* Way more detailed documentation.

 ## Feedback

-MiDy is still in active development and is not ready for production use, but it is stable enough to experiment with.
+MiDy is still in active development.
 Please try it out, poke around, kick the tires, and otherwise see how it could be made better.
 If you have suggestions, please either open an issue or reach out to me on the [PHPC Discord](https://phpc.chat/) server.

 ## Contributing